 There are way too many temp readings, I used speed fan and CPU temp was at 87 and aux at 75, someone told me to download CPUID HWMonitor, but now I don’t understand the readings.
 So, how do I read my CPU readings from HWMonitor?https://forums.tomshardware.com/threads/how-do-i-read-my-cpu-readings-from-hwmonitor.2128314/

 So if you are new to building your PC or just got worried about the strange fan noise coming out of your PC.
-If you are thinking to check your PC CPU temperature then HWMonitor is really the No.1 choice.
+If you are thinking of checking your PC CPU temperature then HWMonitor is really the No.1 choice.

-It is considered to be the best PC temperature monitoring tool for Windows 10 PC.
+It is considered to be the best PC temperature monitoring tool for Windows 10 PCs.
 It displays current temp readings, fan speed, motherboard temp, voltage, etc. Most of the time the information that this temp utility displays the users get overwhelmed.

 So If you are new to using this utility and you are looking for a guide on how to read HWMonitor.
 Then you are at the right place here we will explain which HWMonitor reading is relevant for you and which isn’t.

 What is HWmonitor?